Fleur-de-lis: United States

-Fleurs-de-lis crossed the Atlantic along with Europeans going to the New World, especially with French settlers.
-Their presence on North American flags and coats of arms usually recalls the involvement of French settlers in New France of the town or region concerned, and in some cases the persisting presence there of a population descended from such settlers.

 The fleur-de-lis is used in the insignia of the 176th Medical Brigade as a tribute to the unit's service in France.

 In the US, the fleur-de-lis symbols tend to be along or near the Mississippi and Missouri rivers.
 These are areas of strong French colonial empire settlement.
 It appears on the flag or seal of the cities of Baton Rouge, Detroit, Lafayette, Louisville, Mobile, New Orleans, Ocean Springs and St. Louis.
 On 9 July 2008, Louisiana governor Bobby Jindal signed a bill into law making the fleur-de-lis an official symbol of the state.
 Following Hurricane Katrina on 29 August 2005, the fleur-de-lis has been widely used in New Orleans and throughout Louisiana, as a symbol of grassroots support for New Orleans' recovery.
 The coat of arms of St. Augustine, Florida has a fleur-de-lis on the first quarter, due to its connection with Huguenots.
 Several counties have flags and seals based on pre-1801 British royal arms also includes fleur-de-lis symbols.
 They are King George County, Virginia and Prince George's County, Somerset County, Kent County, and Montgomery County in Maryland.

 It has also become the symbol for the identity of the Cajuns and Louisiana Creole people, and their French heritage.